How Many Moving Parts Do Electric Cars Use? ICE/EV Compared

 When there are more minor moving parts used in anything, there are fewer ways things can go wrong.
 As a result, your electric car will be less vulnerable to mechanical issues than traditional gas-powered cars.

-Since there are fewer potential issues with electric cars, repair work is generally more accessible and straightforward than gas cars.
-As a result, repair work can be completed quicker and easier for the mechanics, which will reduce labor costs and the overall cost of your repair.
+As a result, repair work on evs can be completed quicker and is easier for the mechanics, which will reduce labor costs and the overall cost of your repair.

 Do Electric Cars Use Transmissions?